Buy Units

 This is the main rule participants should understand before interacting with the protocol.

-Shares must move into the claim path before they can participate in funded distributions.
+Units must move into the claim path before they can participate in funded distributions.

 Pending stake may delay claim participation until the protocol period advances.